dgaydukov/cert-aws/sa/files/sa.md

 Nitro Card for EBS - provides same speed for both encrypted & unencrypted volumes.
 So there is no trade-off between speed & security.
 Since you can't encrypt volume after you attached it to ec2, so in order to create encrypted volume for running ec2 you have to:
 1. take snapshot of unencrypted volume
-2. create copy and tick `encryption option`
+2. create copy and tick `encryption option` - encrypted copy of snapshot would be created
 3. create ami from encrypted snapshot
 4. run new ec2 from created ami & remove current ec2
 Root ebs is already mounted, but if you add second/third and so on... you have to manually mount them (instance store is mounted automatically although root is still ebs)